cde-ev/cdedb2/doc/source/Introduction_Setup.rst

 The details can be found in :py:mod:`cdedb.config`.
-The global configuration can be done in ``cdedb/localconfig.py`` (a sample for this is provided at ``cdedb/localconfig.py.sample``, for development instances you are strongly encouraged to copy this to ``cdedb/localconfig.py``).
+The global configuration can be done in ``cdedb/localconfig.py`` (a sample for this is provided at ``cdedb/localconfig.py.sample``, for development instances you are strongly encouraged to copy this file to ``cdedb/localconfig.py``).
 The configuration for the frontend resides in ``/etc/cdedb-frontend-config.py``.
-The path to the backend configuration is passed on the command line (if you use the make recipes, then via the variable ``CONFIGPATH``).
+The path to the backend configuration is passed on the command line (if you use the make recipes, then via the environment variable ``CONFIGPATH``).

 Running it
 ----------